 It’s On The Beaten Path

 Though the first countries you think of when you think of Asia are probably China or Thailand, it doesn’t mean that there aren’t other countries that are still widely explored.
-The Philippines, though not one of the most popular countries in Asia, is very quickly becoming one of the top destinations in the world.
+Philippines destinations, though not some of the most popular in Asia, are very quickly becoming some of the top destinations in the world.

 Boracay and Palawan have continuously been voted as some of the top five islands to visit in the world, making them both extremely popular with tourists.
 And where there are tourists there are lots of food, accommodation, transportation, and tour options.
 It means that finding things to do and getting to places are easy.
 And that’s what beginner travelers like right?
 It’s certainly what I like sometimes.